aj4abinjacob/IndiaCovid19Dataset/README.md

 ### Dataset info
 Dataset Columns| Info
 ------------- | -------------
-  State| State Or Union territory
+  State| State or Union territory
   Date| Date the data was uploaded (Year-Month-Day) Confirmed| Counts include confirmed and probable (where reported).
   Deaths| Counts include confirmed and probable (where reported).